jfBiswajit/note_keeper/readme.md

 ###
 The goal of social media shouldn't be to collect likes from strangers.
 It should be to share your insights and learn from the insights of others.

+Nobody is ever too busy.
+If they truly care they’ll make time.

+If you aren’t happy single, you won’t be happy taken.
+Happiness comes from within, not from people.

+Cheating is a choice, not a mistake.
+Loyalty is a responsibility, not a choice.

+People don’t always need advice.
+Sometimes all they really need is a hand to hold, an ear to listen, and a heart to understand them.

+Choosing your partner is also choosing your future.

+Stop expecting loyalty from people who can’t even give you honesty.

+Never give up on something you really want.
+It’s difficult to wait, but worse to regret.

+Every year teaches two things: No one is permanent.
+Life has to move on.

+Humans are born to be real not to be perfect